The page details the Continuous Wave (CW) mode of operation and lists resources available to the community about this mode.

 YYZ by RUSH

-Steven Phillips has also created a very nice page that documents the phonetic alphabets that are used by radio communications workers worldwide.
-This allows us to accurately transmit detailed characters when the conditions are unfavorable.
+Steven Phillips has also created a very nice page that documents the phonetic alphabets used by radio communications workers worldwide.
+This allows us to transmit detailed characters when the conditions are unfavorable.
 While most of us are used to the NATO wording, he’s assembled nine other character sets to show the different codes used worldwide.

 Denis Anson’s Occupational Morse Code